Shan). Wu Tai Shan can be reached by train from the South through TaiYuan, or from the North through Datong, both in Shanxi Province.

 China, Datong reverted back to its original status as a

-Wall of China.
-The situation as an outpost
+The situation as an outpost remained for a

-welcomed to a special program and cultural performances hosted by the
+special program and cultural performances hosted by the City Government and Shanxi Province Tourism Agency..

 Datong during the Chinese Civil War - In June of 1946 AD open hostilities between the Nationalist KuominTang Government and

-the Communists "Peoples Liberation Army" which held large swaths of the poor chinese countryside, reignited once more across China.
-In July of 1946 AD a full-scale battle roared up in North Shanxi Province around the Nationalist stronghold City of Datong and the (now) Inner Mongolia Autonomous Region around the City of Jining.
+the Communists "Peoples Liberation Army" which held large swaths of the poor Chinese countryside, re-ignited once more across China.
+In July of 1946 AD a full-scale battle roared up in North Shanxi Province around the Nationalist stronghold City of Datong and the (now) Inner Mongolia Autonomous Region around the City of Jining (Ulanqab).
 In the event the City of Datong was attacked by a large but ill-equipped and trained communist force and besieged for about a month.
-Although the defenders were forced inside the historic city wall, and the train station on the north-western outskirts was taken, the KuoMinTang City Garrison held out untill relieved in September by KuoMinTang alies.
-The Battle for the City had costs around 14000 chinese lives, of which a "mere" 2000 on the communist side.
-Nevertheless, the communist forces lost their most valauable veterans and would have to retreat for the time being.
+Although the defenders were forced inside the historic city wall, and the train station on the north-western outskirts was taken, the KuoMinTang City Garrison held out until relieved in September by KuoMinTang allies.
+The Battle for the City had costs around 14000 Chinese lives, of which a "mere" 2000 on the communist side.
+Nevertheless, the communist forces lost their most valuable veterans and would have to retreat for the time being.

 Today's Datong - locally also known as Mei Du, the Coal Capital, is a mainly industrial city that recently jumped from a citizenry of around 270.000 inhabitant to 960.000 in 2005, most working in the (Coal) mining and related industries.
 Urbanization of the fragile Chinese Inner-land continues with migrants continuing to leave the country-side bound for the City.
 Recent numbers suggest migrants have swelled the city to over a million citizens.
 Pollution is a big problem in Datong.